Primary School PE and School Sport Premium Funding

 Glen Park Sporting Success

-July 2022- Another successful Healthy week for our last week of term.
-The children had a fantastic week participating in a range of different sporting events such as Commonwealth Games and dance, Gym and Ball Bubbas, Skip2befit, Circus Skills, Street factory and Dodgeball.
+July 2023- Another successful Healthy week for our last week of term.
+The children had a fantastic week participating in a range of different sporting events such as archery, dance, Gym, Ball Bubbas, Skip2befit, Street factory and Dodgeball.